ms-sherbert/unmarked-Hochstetters-frog/README.md

 `All_captures_2012-2022.csv` Frog capture data from the 2012, 2015, and 2021 surveys.

-`rep-count-trans.r` R script for transforming the frog capture data from all years into a repeated count format.
+`rep-count-trans.r` R script for transforming `All_captures_2012-2022.csv` into a repeated count format for the multi-year repeated-count modelling done by Johnson (2022).

+`occBYseg-trans.r` R script for transforming `All_captures_2012-2022.csv` into a repeated detection/non-detection format (split by 10-metre transect segments) for the occupancy modelling done by Johnson (2022).

 `Single-year-N-mixture.txt` OpenBUGS script for Bayesian formulation of Royle (2004) single-year N-mixture model from Johnson (2022).